Living Systems: Modularity

 Furniture That Breathes With You

-Imagine furniture not as fixed points, but as elements in a constellation: pieces that connect, separate, and recombine in endless formations.
-A single gesture reshapes the room.
+Imagine modular furniture within these spaces not as fixed points, but as elements in a constellation: pieces that connect, separate, and recombine in endless formations.
+This is design in dialogue with life: responsive, rhythmic, alive to change.

 When our environments are built from systems rather than single-use objects, they begin to mirror our own evolution.
 A guest room transforms into a workspace.
 Shelving branches outward as collections grow.
 An empty corner unfurls into a lounge space.
+A table becomes a conversation pit.

 Beyond Furniture: Toward Living Systems